College of Graduate Studies

 Title IX and Title VI Training

-TTU requires that all Graduate Assistants complete the online Title IX and Title VI training modules within the first 30 days of the GA start date.
-Links to the required training may be found at the TTU Human Resources website.
+Tennessee Tech requires that all Graduate Assistants complete the online Title IX and Title VI training modules within the first 30 days of the GA start date.
+Links to the required training may be found at the Tennessee Tech Human Resources.

 All Graduate Assistants should be aware of the FERPA requirements.

 All Graduate students are encouraged to complete the online annual security awareness training modules.